Use Dynamics 365 for Customer Engagement web services

 Business logic that runs in plug-ins or workflow assemblies on the server expect to use the Organization service.
 Input and output parameters use specific classes defined with the assemblies that support the Organization service.

 More information: Use the Dynamics 365 for Customer Engagement Organization service

 Organization Data service

 The Organization Data service, also sometimes known as the “OData” or “REST” endpoint has also been available since Dynamics CRM 2011.
 This service implemented the OData v2 standard.
-While this service will continue to be available as-is for years to come, we are deprecating it with Dynamics 365 (online).
+While this service will continue to be available as-is for years to come, we are deprecating it with Dynamics 365 for Customer Engagement.
 The Organization Data service has always been limited to performing create, read, update, and delete operations and never supported the ability to call specialized messages used in the Organization service, so it could never reach parity with the functionality of the Organization service.
 Changes implemented in the OData standards between v2 and v4 do not allow for upgrading the service to meet the requirements of a service that has parity with the Organization Services.
 We were able to apply a lot of the feedback we received about the Organization Data Service and apply it to make the Web API better.

 This release of the Dynamics 365 Customer Engagement Web Services does not include information about the Organization Data Service.
 You can find information about the Organization Data Service in the documentation for the Dynamics CRM 2015 release at Use the OData endpoint with web resources.

 Discovery web services